RaquibDox/typing-speed/README.md

 This is a single page javascript website which will help you check your typing speed

-visite the live website : https://type-with-raquib.netlify.app
+## Live Demo

+You can see a live version of this website at [https://typingdox.netlify.app/](https://typingdox.netlify.app/).

 give it a try and give me a star if you get a good score